 We continue to work closely with Simcoe Muskoka District Health Unit and our community partners to monitor, adapt and respond to COVID-19.
 We made changes to services and programming in order to meet the measures outlined by public health officials.
 These changes will remain in effect until further notice.

-The Administration Office at 1024 Hurlwood Lane reopened for in-person services, by appointment only, on July 27.
+The Administration Office at 1024 Hurlwood Lane reopened for in-person services on July 27.
 You can contact us to book an appointment.
 Appointments are not required but they are recommended to avoid waiting.